 - Resistance: is the start and the quality of the pressure, which is analyzed during the increased pressure of the passive movements (Maitland et al 2013)

-- Sensory response: the personal experienced by the patient during performing of cranial passive movement, e.g. pain, dizziness, tinnitus, heavy body feeling and others.
+- Sensory response: the personal experience by the patient during the performing of cranial passive movement, e.g. pain, dizziness, tinnitus, heavy body feeling and others.

-Arthrokinematics of an (human) functional movement unit comparing units with a large freedom of movement (i.e., shoulder complex) and small freedom am movement ( ex.
-Symphysis , Cranium)
+Arthrokinematics of a (human) functional movement unit comparing units with a large freedom of movement (i.e., shoulder complex) and small freedom am movement ( ex.
+Symphysis, Cranium)